 According to Global Finance ranking in 2019, Canada is one of the 20 safest countries in the world.

-Moreover, the Canadian natives are popular as the most polite and friendly people in the world.
+Moreover, the Canadian natives are famous as the most polite and friendly people in the world.
 The petty crime rates and racial discrimination-related violence are minimal in Canada.
-We hope this answers “Is Canada safe for International Students?”.
+We hope this answers the question, “Is Canada safe for International Students?”.

 Work permit in Canada